shujieyangweb/shujieyangweb.github.io/_pages/about.md

 News
 ======
+* 2023/03/15- My article "_Acoustic tweezers for high-throughput single-cell analysis_" has been accepted in _Nature Protocols_.
 * 2022/05/06- I won the [_Outstanding Dissertation Award_](https://pratt.duke.edu/about/news/duke-engineering-celebrates-class-2022) at Duke University.
 * 2022/03/24- My article "[_Harmonic acoustics for dynamic and selective particle manipulation_](https://www.nature.com/articles/s41563-022-01210-8)" has been published in _Nature Materials_.
 * 2022/03/14- I won the [_Postdoctoral Professional Development Award_](https://postdoc.duke.edu/2022-duke-postdoctoral-professional-development-award-winners) at Duke University.